Gavin-TC/ego-death/README.md

-# A roguelike dungeon crawler
+# A roguelite dungeon crawler
- A roguelike dungeon crawler made in C++ (with ASCII graphics).
+ A roguelite dungeon crawler made in C++ (with ASCII graphics).

  Inspired by Rogue and other ASCII based games.